 After the first hop calculations, 3 distinct cases are extracted for the bundle to arrive at node 2: after 21, 61, or 101 seconds (1, 2, or 3 transmission rounds) with probabilities 0.822864, 0.176609 and 0.000525 correspondingly.
 Each one of them is then treated separately in new simulations for the next hop (2-3) with transmission initiation time equal to the bundle arrival at node 2 or the contact opening time between 2 and 3, whichever of the two times is later.
-In our example, the contact between 2 and 3 is always on, so the transmission a.
-BER time series with seasonality and trend b.
-BER time series with random values initiation time from node 2 to 3 is 11:00:21, 11:01:01 and 11:01:41 correspondingly for the 3 distinct cases.
+In our example, the contact between 2 and 3 is always on, so the transmission initiation time from node 2 to 3 is 11:00:21, 11:01:01 and 11:01:41 correspondingly for the 3 distinct cases.
 The newly derived probabilities are multiplied with the initial ones to calculate the final probability for each delivery time at final destination.